Teamx22/CucumberFW_ONSITE_DEC23/README.md

 # CucumberFW_ONSITE_DEC23
 Java, Cucumber, TestNG, JVM, Git etc.
-# pre condition
+# Pre condition
 - Intellij IDE- to write code(community edition)
 - we need java at least 17 or above
 - we need maven to compile test (run our test)
 - we Git account -to store code
-- we got few dependence
+# Dependencies
     - testng
-    - cucumber jvm java
+    - cucumber jvm

-- we need two plugin in Intellij
+# Plugin in Intellij
   - Cucumber for java
   - Gherkin
 # How to run the test